QuentinRa/blog.quentinra.dev/maths/graph/trees/opti.md

 <blockquote class="spoiler">

-We are creating 8 vertex for our 8 destinations.
-Then we are looking at least cost in the the whole table.
+We are creating 8 vertices for our 8 destinations.
+Then we are looking at the least cost in the whole table.
 It's 5.
 If adding B (Bourse) - Opera is creating a cycle

 * then we do not add it
-* otherwise we add it
+* otherwise, we add it

 And we are doing that until all the nodes are linked.